 That said, both enable you to build a professional-looking, functional website.
 The only question is, which tool is right for you?

 In this article we’ll contrast the standout features on offer with WordPress and Wix to help you decide which platform is right for your specific needs.
+If you are also considering Weebly then check out our Weebly vs WordPress post.

 Key comparisons between Wix and WordPress: